Affordable Double Room To Rent North Rd East Plymouth - 01752 414 331

-Speedy Property Lets is an online lettings agency based in Plymouth that specialises in providing high quality rooms at affordable prices to their tenants.
+Speedy Property Lets is an online letting agent based in Plymouth that specialises in providing high quality rooms at affordable prices to their tenants.

 As an indepentant property management company Speedy Property Lets are unlike many high street letting agencies in Plymouth.
 Many of the properties on our books are actually owned by us, which means that we have a vested interest in ensuring that any issues that arise are delt with in a fast and professional fashion, resulting in a win win for all!

-If you're looking for a private rented house share in Plymouth that is near to town and Plymouth Uni then you're in the right place.
+If you're looking for a private rented house share in Plymouth that's near to town and Plymouth Uni then you're in the best place.

-Contact us without delay to arrange a viewing of one of our lovely rooms and ask about our no deposit service.
+Come see us asap to schedule a viewing of one of our lovely rooms and ask about our no deposit service.

-We have flexible arrangements to suit all demands, so if you know of anyone looking for a wonderful place to stay that doesn't cost an arm and a leg, contact us right away!
+We have flexible arrangements to suit all needs, so if you know of someone that needs a wonderful room to move into that doesn't cost an arm and a leg, visit us asap!

 Connect with us via: